Board of Governors

 RS Elliott: Robert, a Merchistonian (64 - 69) was the first pupil to come to the School from Hong Kong.
 His two sons, Jonny and Nick also attended the School.
 During his time at School he was capped for the 1st XV and also fenced for the School.
 He was captain of the Scottish Schools Fencing Team for 2 years and was later captain of the Scottish Fencing Team.
 He was Scottish Sabre Champion for 12 years and competed in The Commonwealth Games, World Championships and Olympic Games.
 He is a director of the Montpelier Group and sits on the Finance & General Purposes Committee.

 PW Yellowlees BA, CA: Peter was educated at the Royal High School and Heriot Watt University and qualified as a CA in 1974.
 After spending over 2 years in Australia working for KPMG he returned to join Geoghegans, an Edinburgh based firm of CAs and became a partner in 1982.
 There he was involved in advising a wide range of clients on accounting, audit and tax matters.
-He was particularly interested in charities and since his retirement in 2010, he has become a trustee of various charities including Merchiston Castle School for whom he acts on the Finance & General Purposes Committee.
+He was particularly interested in charities and since his retirement in 2010, he has become a trustee of various charities including Merchiston Castle School for whom he is the Finance Convenor.
 He is married to Lesley and has two children, Sarah and Mark and is interested in all sports, particularly cricket.

 Duncan Moore BSc, PhD: Duncan Moore is a Merchistonian who attended the School between 1972 and 1976.
 Following Merchiston he went to the University of Leeds and studied Biochemistry and Microbiology before moving onto the University of Cambridge where he completed a PhD in Biochemistry.
 Whilst at Cambridge he co-founded a molecular diagnostics company which led to a 20 year career in capital markets where he specialised in healthcare companies at the US investment bank Morgan Stanley.
 Since leaving Morgan Stanley in 2006 he has worked in private equity, backing various healthcare companies in South East Asia as well as in the UK.
 He is currently Chairman of Lamellar Biomedical which is a Scottish biomedical enterprise based near Glasgow.
 He is married to Susan Hahn and they have three children.
 Duncan divides his time between Edinburgh and London.